Torsors in super-symmetry: Introduction---basic notations and main theorems

 Sections \ref{SSP}--\ref{STHB} will be found to have a purely Hopf-algebraic flavor.
 We there use the Hopf-algebraic techniques developed so far to investigate algebraic super-groups, as well as several results already obtained by the techniques; see \cite{M}, \cite{M1}, \cite{MO}--\cite{MZ2}.
-In addition, there will be applied some important results proved by Schauenburg and Schneider \cite{SS} for Hopf-Galois extensions in the ordinary but non-commutative setting; see Sections \ref{SSHG} and \ref{STHA1}.
-A notable result of the application may be the (equivariant) faithful-flatness, Proposition \ref{PHS}, proved in the latter subsection.
+In addition, there are applied some important results proved by Schauenburg and Schneider \cite{SS} for Hopf-Galois extensions in the ordinary but non-commutative setting; see Sections \ref{SSHG} and \ref{STHA1}.
+A notable result of the application is the equivariant smoothness, Proposition \ref{PHS}, proved in the latter Section \ref{STHA1}.

-\begin{rem} The present paper will loosely continue to a couple of forthcoming papers, \cite{MOe} and \cite{MOT}.
-The former \cite{MOe} was already mentioned above.
-The latter \cite{MOT} discusses principal bundles, the differential-geometric counterpart of torsors, in the $C^{\infty}$-setting of the super context, and proves analogous results of the two main theorems of this present paper. \end{rem}
+\begin{rem} The two main theorems of ours both play substantial roles in the preprint \cite{Masuoka} (continuing to \cite{MasuokaII}) by the first-named author; it generalizes Picard-Vessiot theory, which is Galois theory of linear differential equations, to the super context. \end{rem}